swing-research/PatternRecognition-jupyterbook/linear-methods.md

 \min_{w_0, w_1} \mathbb{E} ~ \mathrm{loss}(\hat{Y}(X), Y) = \min_{w_0, w_1} \mathbb{E} ~ (w_0 + w_1 X - Y)^2
 $$

 but now we are in the realistic supervised learning mode so we cannot compute expectations.
+This is because we don't know the joint distribution of the samples and labels.
+Without it we cannot calculate an expectation value.
+In supervised learning we are dealing with the empirical error (the real error) and not with the predicted error.

 - So we attempt to solve: